salilkapoor/todo-app/README.md

 # TO-DO App

 This is a TO-DO app build with react, styled with sass and provides audit for Performance, Accessibility<br />
-SEO, Best-practises with Google's Lighthouse CLI integration.
+SEO, Best-practices with Google's Lighthouse CLI integration.<br />
+This app also provides budgeting with size-limit integration of 1.5 s of threshold.
+Bundle can be analyze<br />
+by source-map-explorer.

 ## Features